IBM/protect-webapp-using-runtime-container-security/README.md

   ***(iv) Stored cross site scripting***

-  The vulnerable application exposes a form at the url -   http://[public-ip-of-cluster]:32425/vulnerabilities/xss_s/.
+  The `DVWA` application exposes a form at the url -   http://[public-ip-of-cluster]:32425/vulnerabilities/xss_s/.
 It is possible to embed a javascript code in the form and submit.
 This script will be executed for all other users upon loading this page.

   Go to the `DVWA` application dashboard.
 Click on `XSS (Stored)` on the menu.
 Enter a name in the `Name` field.
 In the `Message` field, enter `<script>alert('bad script')</script>`.
 Click `Sign Guestbook`.
 The message gets added on the page, and the script runs to display a javascript alert - `bad script`.